 Now that we have compared Amazon and Spotify, let’s continue looking at Amazon’s features.

 Even as a service that pays less than many other streaming services, Amazon Music still stands as a growing giant in the music streaming world.
-With the advanced features, hands-on editorial curation, voice recognition technology, and high quality streaming, the platform will continue to grow as a go-to DSP for artists and consumers.
+With advanced features, hands-on editorial curation, voice recognition technology, and high-quality streaming, the platform will continue to grow as a go-to DSP for artists and consumers.

 For the many users of Roku, the ability to stream through Amazon Music is also there.
 Roku users can enjoy all the benefits right from their Roku device, with Alexa also being a usable feature.